 Conclusion

-Severe sleep apnea is a serious condition that can lead to significant health issues if not treated.
-Recognizing the symptoms early and seeking medical advice are essential.
+Severe sleep apnoea is a serious condition that can lead to significant health issues if not treated.
+Recognising the symptoms early and seeking medical advice are essential.
 Treatment options include lifestyle changes, CPAP and BiPAP therapy, oral devices, and surgery.
 Visit our website to find top-rated CPAP machines from trusted brands like ResMed, F&P, and Philips.
 Shop easily at CPAP Discount Warehouse.